 Camera Trapping in The JW-Concession

-Our camera trapping project began in late 2016 when 40 camera traps were placed at strategic locations across the concession, over the space of four months.
+Our camera traps project began in late 2016 when 40 camera traps were placed at strategic locations across the concession, over the space of four months.
 The results provided a wonderful snapshot of the diversity of wildlife within Botum Sakor National Park.

 Among the many common species recorded, like wild pigs, civets, macaques and several species of deer, the traps have also caught several very significant species.
 These include many species listed by the International Union for Conservation of Nature (IUCN) as ‘vulnerable’ or ‘endangered’ such as the beautiful clouded leopard, the sun bear and the greater hog badger among others – although the numbers recorded suggest these populations have been hit hard by hunting in the recent past.